viskey98/tanner/docs/source/config.rst

     :db_config: Location of SQLI database configuration
     :dorks: Location of dorks
     :user_dorks: Location of user dorks
+    :crawler_stats: Location of list of crawler user-agents
+    :geo_db: Location of database of geo-ip info
   * **TANNER**

     :host: The host at which Tanner is running